ethereum/remix-project/docs/static_analysis.md

 Static code analysis is a process to debug the code by examining it and without actually executing the code.

 `Solidity Static Analysis` plugin performs static analysis on Solidity smart contracts once they are compiled.
-It helps to check security vulnerabilities and bad development practices.
+It checks for security vulnerabilities and bad development practices, among other issues.
 This plugin comes with `Solidity` environment of Remix IDE.
 It can also be activated individually from `Plugin Manager`.

 How to use
 ------------